Ka Malanai at Kailua

 No analysis available

 Water is consistently included across the building.
-All 20 MLS listings include WATER, and remarks match that pattern, making this a very high-confidence building feature.
+All 20 MLS listings include WATER, and the remarks explicitly match that pattern, so this is a very high-confidence inclusion.

 No analysis available